 Forfeiture and Repayment of Prize Money:

 Winning teams understand and agree that, if any material misrepresentations are discovered or if a winning team is not able to satisfy the above requirements or satisfactory completion of the agreed upon project milestones, the team may be disqualified and/or the company may be required to repay any cash and prizes that have been received plus 8% annual interest.
-Winning teams understand and agree that, if a winning company moves its headquarters or a majority of its business operations outside the State of Alabama within five (5) years of payment of the award, the company is obligated to repay the EDPA Foundation the cash prize money plus 8% annual interest.
-The EDPA Foundation has the sole discretion in determining whether a company has moved a majority of its business outside of Alabama.
+Winning teams understand and agree that, if a winning company moves its headquarters or a majority of its business operations outside the two designated counties (Colbert and Lauderdale) of the State of Alabama within five (5) years of payment of the award, the company is obligated to repay the EDPA Foundation the cash prize money plus 8% annual interest.
+The EDPA Foundation has the sole discretion in determining whether a company has moved a majority of its business outside the two designated counties (Colbert and Lauderdale) of the State of Alabama.

 Business Operations and Headquarters: